Deepa Sashindran: Career

-Aside from dance, Sashindran is a law graduate with a PGD in industrial relations and personal management, a human resources specialist in the software industry, and an entrepreneur in Human Capital Management Services.
+Aside from dance, Sashindran is a law graduate with a PGD in industrial relations and personal management, a human resources specialist for over 25yrs in the software industry,an entrepreneur in Human Capital Management Services.
 She founded the company Karma Kreators which has successfully engaged with well-known startups and mid-sized companies like Pricewaterhouse Coopers, Samsung, MISys, Subex, Sasken, and others.
-She has also taken up social responsibilities as an Rotarian.
+She has also taken up social responsibilities as an Rotarian including President ar Rotary Bangalore Rajmahal Vilas.

 Kuchipudi Parampara Foundation

 The Kuchipudi Parampara Foundation, founded by Deepa Sashindran, is a non-profit trust intended to propagate and promote the Kuchipudi form of classical dance.
 The Foundation offers systematic training, including master classes in Bangalore and Calicut to cultivate artists of high caliber.
 The activities of the foundation include not only classes, workshops, performances, productions, and festivals but also other endeavors for the propagation of the art form devised by its professionally run advisory committee.

-The foundation now also holds master classes at Sri Kaithapram Damodaran Namboothiri’s Swathi Kala Kendram at Calicut, Kerala.
-Many veteran artists of Bangalore have attended.
+The foundation also holds master classes at Sri Kaithapram Damodaran Namboothiri’s Swathi Kala Kendram at Calicut, Kerala.
+Many veteran artists of calicut have attended.

 In 2014, the Kuchipudi Parampara Foundation held their first "Divinity in Kuchipudi" festival entitled Natya Parampara Utsav.
-The festival included eminent Kuchipudi artists such as the senior Guru of Kuchipudi Village.
+The festival included eminent Kuchipudi artists such as the senior Guru of Kuchipudi Village with over 12 editions.

 The Foundation produced the inaugural dance drama presentation "Agnijyotsna" about Queen Draupadi.
 It received rave reviews for its conception, lyrics, music, choreography, and presentation.
 This production also paved the way for new character innovation without deviating from the purity of the dance form.

 The youngest member of the academy, the child prodigy Lakshmika, was featured on the editorial page of the latest 2014 attendance book "Telugu Traditions".
 This book was written in part by Ashish Mohan Khokar and guest edited by Padmasri Ananda Shankar Jayant.